Roof Buying Guide: Choosing the Right Roofing

 - Material: Modern homeowners have a vast range of materials available to them.
 Rubber can now mimic wood shakes and slate.
 Metal roofing is more attractive than ever before, and composites can achieve the look of shakes at a lower cost.

-- Eco-friendliness: An insulating, green, or solar panelled roof can shrink your carbon footprint.
+- Eco-friendliness: An insulating, green, or solar paneled roof can shrink your carbon footprint.

 Step two: assess your location-specific challenges